 Students may initiate a request for a clinical site but are not required to solicit sites or preceptors for their clinical experiences.
-Students requesting a supervised clinical experience at a novel rotation site must submit information through the "Student-Initiated Rotation Request Form" to the clinical team at least 60 days prior to the start of the requested rotation for consideration.
+Students may share the "PA Program Preceptor Interest Form" link with the interested preceptor to complete and submit back to the program 6 months prior to the start of the requested rotation for consideration.
 Students are not guaranteed placement with a requested rotation.
 DCE will decide whether the site or preceptor meets program expectations, ARC-PA standards, credentialing, and certifications.